 LW: [At the time of writing.]
 In January, I begin studying a master’s in Directing Documentary at the National Film and Television School, London, which I am both apprehensive and excited about.
 At the moment, I have been working on a short film about my grandmother who is still living in Syria.
 I’m hoping for this film to be more personal, focusing on the relationship I have with my grandmother, while exploring why she decided to stay in Syria.
 Over the summer I produced a short film for Random Acts called Like Sunday, which was directed by Ella Glendining.
 It will be released online, via Channel 4’s Random Acts website.

-Keep up-to-date with Laura’s work by heading over to her website or by following her on Twitter
+Keep up-to-date with Laura’s work by heading over to her website or by following her on Twitter.

 About the Author

-Kristian Hampton is Wex Photo Video’s Technical Editor for Pro Video.
-A video specialist who has worked in corporate studios for companies such as Vodafone Group and PwC, as well as working as a freelance grip on various TV productions and features.
+Kristian Hampton is a Wex Photo Video’s former Technical Editor for Pro Video.
+He is a video specialist who has worked in corporate studios for companies such as Vodafone Group and PwC, as well as working as a freelance grip on various TV productions and features.
 He also runs Krade Media, providing enterprises with production services.
-Follow Kristian on twitter @KrissHampton
+Follow Kristian on Twitter @KrissHampton